LEARNING

 • 1 month at school

-• 1 month on the job
+• 1 month in a company

 • 1 month at school